WCW Mayhem (video game): Roster

 The in-game roster featured a variety of onscreen talent from WCW.
 Not all of them were wrestlers as managers, an announcer and other staff were available as playable characters.
 Most were unlocked via progressing through the 'Quest For The Best' mode, or by cheat code.
 There were no female characters.

 The roster was divided into six sub-rosters: WCW, nWo Hollywood, nWo Wolfpac, Four Horsemen, Cruiserweight, and Hardcore, plus additional sub-rosters for created wrestlers stored on each available Controller Pak.
 Only people on the Cruiserweight list could compete for the WCW Cruiserweight Championship in Quest For The Best mode.
 Despite the existence of a Hardcore division, there were no other references to the WCW Hardcore Championship.

 The game was noted for having a roster that was quickly out of date.
-Chris Jericho and Raven had already been making onscreen appearances for rival companies before the game was released.
+Chris Jericho and Raven had already been making onscreen appearances for rival companies before the game was released (in fact Jericho appears as an playable wrestler in WWF WrestleMania 2000 for the Nintendo 64, also released in 1999).
 Several people would leave the company just before or within weeks of the release, including Dean Malenko and Eddy Guerrero.
 Surprisingly, Bobby Blaze and Bobby Eaton featured on the playable roster despite not being currently active in WCW for some time.

 While players could play as Sting with his traditional look, there was an unlockable character called 'Wolfpac Sting' that allowed players to use his old look.
 Similarly, a cheat code allowed players to revert Rey Mysterio, Jr's updated appearance back to his more popular luchador attire.
 Another cheat code known as "Jobber Billy Kidman" replaced three characters with an unidentified programmer and his two sons.

 Hidden within the games audio files are commentary for over a dozen other personalities, as well as most of the programmers.
 The known names included Tony Schiavone, Rick Rude, Paul Orndorff, Mike Enos and Ted DiBiase.
-This strongly implies that they were going to be included in the game at one stage.

 Arenas

-While all of the arenas had the same principal layout, they were all based on WCW televisions shows and pay-per-views.
+While all of the arenas had the same principal layout, they were all based on WCW television shows and pay-per-views.
 It included both updated and original versions of the Thunder and Monday Night Nitro sets (even though one must be unlocked).
 All arenas had an opening where wrestlers would enter the area.
 Wrestlers could also leave via this passageway.
 If players did this in a match where there was no count out, they could access a back room.
-There was 13 back rooms in total based on different locations around a standard sports arena, including the car park, ticket office and bathrooms.
+There was 13 back rooms in total based on different locations around a standard sports arena, including the parking lot, ticket office, and bathrooms.
 Each back room had objects that could be used as weapons, and sometimes had another wrestler waiting to ambush the players.